jecklgamis/reactjs-app-example/README.md

 ```
 make run
 ```
-If all things go well, you should have a Docker container running and you shold be able to reach the endpoint `http://localhost:5000` in your browser.
+If all things go well, you should have a Docker container running and you should be able to reach the endpoint `http://localhost:8080` in your browser.

-## Customizing This Template
-* Change all references of `reactjs-template-app` to suit your project name
-* Provide your own server certificates (`server.key` and `server.crt`)

 ## Contributing
 Please raise issue or pull request.
 Thanks for contributing!